achingbrain/mongoose-crate-gm/README.md

 ### Using ImageMagick instead of GraphicsMagic

 By default the `gm` module uses the GraphicsMagic binary.
-If you wish to use ImageMagick instead, pass true for the `imageMagick` option:
+If you wish to use ImageMagick instead, first install a recent version of ImageMagick on your system and add it to your path, then pass true for the `imageMagick` option:

 ```javascript
 PostSchema.plugin(crate, {